guildai/issue-resolution/466-issues-running-r-tests-from-rstudio-ide/README.md

     >

 Note that the plugin runs the script using R's `echo` feature.
-This might be surprising for users when claim that using Guild is essentially a drop-in replacement for running a script with `Rscript`.
+This might be surprising for users if we claim that Guild is essentially a drop-in replacement for `Rscript`.
 This might be something we enable with an option but otherwise leave off by default.

 For example: